-Disability level associated with LBP: to assess disability the Modified Oswestry Disability Index (MODI) will be used: The MODI includes 10 questions regarding activities likely to be affected by LBP such as walking, standing, sitting and lifting.
-The actual score is presented in a percentage format (0-100%); the higher the score, the greater the disability associated with LBP.58
+The Modified Oswestry Disability Index (MODI) will be used to assess disability associated with LBP.
+The MODI includes 10 questions regarding activities likely to be affected by LBP, such as walking, standing, sitting, and lifting.
+The actual score is presented in a percent format (0-100%): the higher the score, the greater the disability associated with LBP.58

-To assesses the subject’s beliefs as to the potential harm of several physical and work-related activities.
-A Fear-Avoidance Beliefs Questionnaire (FABQ) questionnaire will be filled.
-The questionnaire consists of 2 subscales: a physical activity subscale (FABQ-PA) of 4 items and a work subscale (FABQ-W) of 7 items.
-A greater score on either subscale indicates a greater amount of fear.59,60
+A Fear-Avoidance Beliefs Questionnaire (FABQ) questionnaire will be completed to assess the participant’s beliefs as to the potential harm of several physical and work-related activities.
+The questionnaire comprises two subscales: a physical activity subscale (FABQ-PA) of four items and a work subscale (FABQ-W) of seven items.
+A higher score on either subscale indicates a greater level of fear.59,60

-To evaluate the Physical activity level before the acute LBP event the international physical activity questionnaire short form (IPAQ-SF) will used.
-The questionnaire includes 4 generic items about different exercise intensities (vigorous, medium, walking and inactivity) The International Physical Activity Questionnaire (IPAQ) is used as a comparable and standardized self-report measure of habitual physical activity.61
+The International Physical Activity Questionnaire Short Form (IPAQ-SF) will used to evaluate physical activity level before the acute LBP event.
+The questionnaire includes four generic items about different exercise intensities (vigorous, medium, walking, and inactivity).
+The IPAQ is used as a comparable and standardized self-report measure of habitual physical activity.61

 Data analysis

-Descriptive statistics will be performed for characterized the study research cohort at baseline including all measures variables (demographic, anthropometric, questioner level of activity prior to the acute phase, socio and psychological state, and acute LBP severity)
+Descriptive statistics performed on each study research cohort at Baseline will include all measured variables (demographic, anthropometric, level of activity prior to the acute phase, socio- and psychological state, and acute LBP severity).

-To primary investigate the difference between those that become CLBP to those that do not, a two-independent sample t-test or χ2 will perform for each time point (variables include: questioner functional test immune profile, disability and pain severity level, and activity level using actigraphy)
+Primary investigation of the difference between those subjects who become CLBP and those who do not will employ a two-independent sample t-test or a χ2 test performed for each time point (variables include functional test immune profile, disability and pain severity level, and activity level using actigraphy).

-To predict those who will develop CLBP multiple logistic regression models will be used with measurements taken at the baseline and/or other time points.
+Multiple logistic regression models will be used to predict those subjects who will develop CLBP from measurements taken at Baseline and/or other time points.
 A stepwise procedure will be performed in order to achieve the best combination of variables to predict the CLBP patients.

-For tracking changes in movement and pattern behavior, sequences of measurements will be considered by applying sliding windows of various sizes in order to be able to identify meaning temporal behavior patterns and their evolution over time
+Sequences of measurements will be used to track changes in movement and pattern behavior by applying sliding windows of various sizes in order to identify meaningful temporal behavior patterns and their evolution over time.

-For tracking the changes in the Immune system: the immune system profile will be defined by clustering of the cell expression that will be explored through the time points.
-For the clustered variable a mixed model will be fitted where the cluster variable representing the immune system reaponses is the dependent variable; Time is a fixed factor, and the patient is the random factor.
+The immune system profile will be defined by clustering of the cell expression that will be explored through the time points to track changes.
+For the clustered variable, a mixed model will be fitted in which the cluster variable representing the immune system responses is the dependent variable, time is a fixed factor, and the patient is the random factor.
 The immune system profile will be measured at 3-5 time points and will be included in the model.

-In order to compare the trajectory of the movement patterns .
-A mixed model will be performed where the change in movement and pattern behavior is the dependent variable; Time and group viable (CLBP or not) is a fixed factor.
+In order to compare the trajectory of the movement patterns, a mixed model will be applied in which change in movement and pattern behavior is the dependent variable, and time and group viable (CLBP or not) are fixed factors.

-In order to compare the trajectory of immune profile.
-A mixed model will be performed where the changes immune system cluster is the dependent variables; Time and group viable (CLBP or not) is a fixed factor.
+In order to compare the trajectory of immune profile, a mixed model will be applied in which changes in the immune system cluster are the dependent variables, and time and group viable (CLBP or not) are fixed factors.

-In order to test if the immune system mediates between exercise (number of steps and intensity) and CLBP, a mediation model will be performed.
+A mediation model will be applied in order to test whether the immune system mediates between exercise (number of steps and intensity) and CLBP.

-C.3. preliminary results
+C.3.
+Preliminary Results

-The preliminary section demonstrated that the researcher pf this proposal have the experienced to perform the study and collect the data as proposed in the methodology section.
+The preliminary section demonstrates that the researchers in this proposal have the experience to perform the study and collect the data as proposed in the Methodology section.